gsoft-inc/wl-web-configs/packages/eslint-plugin/ADVANCED_USAGE.md

   }
 }
 ```
-And here's an example of how to use both typescript and react configuration blocks together:
+And here's an example of how to use both TypeScript and react configuration blocks together:

 ```json
 {